This blog may contain affiliate links. Read our disclosure policy for more info.

 Machu Picchu Mountain also allows 400 people to visit per day, however, because it is less famous the tickets do not sell out as fast (or sometimes at all.)
-If you are late to the game for getting a ticket to Huayna Picchu, Machu Picchu Mountain may be your only option.
+If you are late to the game to get a ticket to Huayna Picchu, booking Machu Picchu Mountain may be your only option.

 Machu Picchu Mountain is also a longer trail that takes most people 3-4 hours to complete.
 Many visitors do not actually summit Machu Picchu Mountain and turn back after a gorgeous viewpoint about 30 minutes in.
 Therefore, the last half of the trail is much quieter.

-Huayna Picchu is a shorter trail that takes about 45 minutes to 1 hour to climb to the top and then another 30-45 minutes to the bottom.
+Huayna Picchu is a shorter trail that takes about 45 minutes to 1 hour to climb to the top and then another 30 to 45 minutes to the bottom.
 Although shorter, it is very steep requiring the use of ropes and handrails at times.